yegor256/blog/_drafts/xslt.md

 </xsl:stylesheet>
 {% endhighlight %}

-As you see, the view doesn't know anything about model, in terms of implementation.
+As you see, the view doesn't know anything about the model in terms of implementation.
 All it knows is the format of XML data output produced by the model.
-Here is how you design it in [Takes Framework](http://www.takes.org).
+Here is how you design it in the [Takes framework](http://www.takes.org).
 Let's start with a simple example:

 {% highlight java %}